-August 2020
+October 2020

-NSW Legislative Council Portfolio Committee No. 3 - Education portfoliocommittee3@parliament.nsw.gov.au Family Planning NSW welcomes the opportunity to make a submission to the NSW Legislative Council Portfolio Committee No. 3 - Education regarding the 'Inquiry into the New South Wales School Curriculum'.
+NSW Legislative Council Portfolio Committee No. 3 - Education Parliament of New South Wales portfoliocommittee3@parliament.nsw.gov.au Family Planning NSW thanks the NSW Legislative Council Portfolio Committee No. 3 - Education for their invitation to provide feedback on the Committee's Discussion Paper regarding the Inquiry into the Review of the New South Wales School Curriculum.